 Alright, so you want to buy some Litecoin (aka LTC).
-First things first, a quick crash course on buying crypto in general.
+First things first, a quick crash course on buying cryptocurrencies in general.

-Cryptocurrencies are bought through exchanges.
+Cryptocurrencies are bought through exchanges, and if you want to know more about those, check out our list of Best Crypto Exchanges in the US.
 Once you’ve signed up with one, you can log in, and use your preferred payment method to buy and trade cryptocurrencies like LTC on the crypto exchange.

 Our favourite exchange is Coinbase, it’s easy to sign up and they have an incredible app which makes trading a breeze.

 How To Buy Litecoin in the USA

 - Register for an account with Coinbase.